Simon is a content writer and is an expert in computing. He also enjoys sharing delicious recipes with readers.

 Formatting Spreadsheets in Excel

-This article will cover the basics involved in formatting a Microsoft Excel worksheet including formatting of cells, use of styles, merging and alignment, fonts and conditional formatting.
-Once completed you should be able to professionally format a worksheet so that it can be used in presentations.
+This article will cover the basics involved in formatting a Microsoft Excel worksheet.
+This includes formatting of cells, use of styles, merging and alignment, fonts, and conditional formatting.
+Once completed, you should be able to professionally format a worksheet so that it can be used in presentations.

 Good formatting will help enhance your data in several ways: